-There are a few rules that Support follows to determine whether a reply to a notification sent from email becomes a public comment or a private comment.
+There are a few rules that determine whether a reply to a notification sent from email becomes a public comment or a private comment.

 A private comment appears in the agent interface as an internal note.
 Private comments and internal notes are the same thing.
 This article uses the term private comment to describe these types of comments.